 How can you know if you’re a good candidate for dental implants?
 Missing teeth can be a source of insecurity and a confidence barrier for many people.
 When you lose a tooth it can lead to changes in your speech, chewing mechanics and even a change in your facial composure.

 One of the leading treatments for missing teeth is the use of dental implants.
 A dental implant is a dental prosthetic comprised of a titanium base root that is surgically implanted into your jawbone.
 This base is then capped with a composite crown that looks indistinguishable from a natural tooth as well as functions like one.

-Dental implants are a perfect fit for many patients, but you must also be aware of some requirements to determine if you are indeed a good candidate for a dental implant.
+Dental implants are a perfect fit for many patients but one must also be aware of some requirements to determine just who is a good candidate for dental implants.

 Before we cover those requirements it is important that you know the full benefits of dental implants and how they can change your smile and self-image in a day.

 Dental implants have advanced quite rapidly over the years and today we are seeing some of the most advanced technology in implant history.
 Today’s implants not only replace existing teeth but do it seamlessly, with much less pain, and with natural looks and function.
 There are many more benefits of dental implants that many people may not be aware of:

 - Your Best Option To Replace Missing Teeth – Most dentists agree that dental implants are one of the most innovative and impactful inventions of the dental industry.
 Dental implants minimize unintended damage of the surrounding area as they are an exact fit to the missing tooth they are replacing.
 This leaves zero gaps and does not crowd surrounding teeth like bridges and partial dentures can.
 Bridges also damage the surrounding teeth as they use them for support of the prosthetic.